RyanJulyan/Flask-BDA/README.md

             * Prevents issues such as "well, it worked on my machine!"
         * [AWS Serverless yml config](#aws-serverless)
     * Great UI by default with [Tailwind](https://tailwindcss.com/)
-        * Highly customizable and flexable
+        * Highly customizable and flexible
         * Pre-setup via CDN
         * Versatile
         * There is no JavaScript.
 And because of that, you can easily bind it with any JavaScript framework of your choice

-* Create custom [module](#Modules) files and folders that fit into the flask project structure from `create_module.py` file with prompts to create the following:
+* Create custom [module](#Modules) files and folders that fit into the flask project structure from the `create_module.py` file with prompts to create the following:
     * Model
-        * Dynamically create table data model
+        * Dynamically create a table data model
     * Web Controller
         * Public
             * `public_list`